IceTank/mineflayer-auto-shepherd/README.md

 - Auto eat
 - Automatic shear crafting and wool depositing
 - Auto queueing and auto reconnect
+- Integrated proxy to connect into the game as the bot account
 - Web viewer off the bots inventory
 - Web viewer off the bots surrounding world